toverainc/willow-autocorrect/README.md

 Voice assistants are supposed to be convenient, fast, and easy.
 If you have to repeat yourself why bother?

 ## Introducing Willow Auto Correct
-Willow Auto Correct smooths out these STT errors by leveraging [Typesense](https://typesense.org/) to learn and fix them.
+Willow Auto Correct smooths out these STT errors and more by leveraging [Typesense](https://typesense.org/) to learn and fix them.

 Typesense as used by Willow Auto Correct combined with Willow, Willow Application Server (WAS), and Willow Inference Server (WIS) is a leap forward for open-source, local, and private voice assistant usability in the real world.